 You Are Always Working With Two Different Coats

 The most important thing you can remember when you are looking for a brush for your golden retriever is that you aren’t going to be brushing just a single coat as you will with most dogs.

 The brush you get your hands on needs to be capable of brushing both of the different coats golden retrievers have, the guard coat as well as the undercoat.

 The guard coat is the first layer of protection for your dog.
 This is for the protects your dog from UV rays, repels water, and helps to keep dirt and debris off of your dog’s skin.
 The undercoat is much softer, much lighter, and much shorter than the guard coat and is responsible for insulating your dog during the winter and keeping them cool in the summer.

-The best brush for golden retrievers is going to be something that can effectively penetrate through the guard coat and into the undercoat, which is where the overwhelming majority of shedding is going to take place.
+The right brush for golden retrievers is going to be a brush that can effectively penetrate through the guard coat and into the undercoat, which is where the overwhelming majority of shedding is going to take place.
 The short, soft, and delicate hairs are the ones that will routinely get tangled up into those painful mats we highlighted above – and you’ll want to work them out before they become a big problem.

 You also want to look for a brush that’s going to help keep the natural oils of your dog moving throughout the coat.
 Just five minutes of brushing every other day can redistribute natural oils and nutrients for your dogs for evenly across their coat, making sure that nothing gets tangled up in the guard coat or the undercoat and helping your dog feel and look a lot better, too.